TooBiased/growt/README.md

 ### ABOUT
 growt (GrowTable) is a header only library implementing a concurrent growing hash table.
 There are different variants depending on the use case.
 See explanation below.

 Using the supplied cmake build system you can compile an example file (example/example.cpp) and a multitude of different tests/benchmarks.
-These were also used to generate the plots displayed in our scientific publication => GROWTarXiv (slightly outdated).
+These were also used to generate the plots displayed in our scientific publication => https://arxiv.org/abs/1601.04017 (slightly outdated).

 ### USAGE OF THIRD PARTY CODE